xvik/dropwizard-guicey/src/doc/docs/concepts.md

 ## You don't need to remember all this

-Everything guicey can could be revealed from main bundle methods.
+All guicey features could be revealed from main bundle methods.
 So you don't need to remember everything - just look methods.

-There is a special group of `print[Something]` methods, which are intended to help you understand internal state (and help debugging).
+There is a special group of `print[Something]` methods, which are intended to help you understand internal state (and help with debugging).

 As you have seen, real life configuration could be quite complex because you may have many extensions, observed with classpath scan, bundles, bundles installing other bundles, many gucie modules.
 Also, some bundles